in Houston, TX and Online

 Do You Wonder If It Is Too Late To Save Your Marriage?

 That’s why working with a divorce counselor can be such an empowering experience.
-With our impartial support and guidance, you can gain clarity, find direction, and make informed decisions without being emotionally overwhelmed through this process.
+You can gain clarity, find direction, and make informed decisions without being emotionally overwhelmed.

 Your life is shaped by the experiences you have and the relationships you encounter.
 At one point, you decided to marry this person, and that decision was not a light one.
 This decision is equally as important and will have lasting effects.

 The purpose of divorce counseling will be different for every couple or ex-couple.
-For example, if you have children and you need divorce help not only for you and your spouse but also for how to talk about divorce to your kids.
+For example, if you have children, you need divorce help not only for you and your spouse, but also for how to talk about divorce to your kids.
 And you need more informed advice than what your neighbor thinks.

-A different and possibly unfamiliar example is a couple that is happily divorced and wants divorce advice.
-This advice can include how to best co-parent children, how to maintain amicable relationships, or how to just move on.
+Or maybe you are a couple that is happily divorced and want divorce advice.
+This advice can include how to best co-parent children, how to maintain amicable relationships, how to negotiate step-parents at your kids events and holidays, or how to just move on.

 No matter what you face with your partner, having a neutral and well-informed third party present can make a possibly difficult and painful experience so much better.

 Divorce Recovery Counseling Offers Unbiased Guidance And Support